Sampling confirms high-grade, surface-level cobalt at Ashburton, Western Australia

-BlueBird Battery Metals announced that initial sampling at its Ashburton Cobalt Project in Western Australia, has returned significant cobalt grades of up to 0.42% at surface, confirming the presence of high-grade mineralization in multiple locations.
+BlueBird Battery Metals Inc. (TSXV: BATT; US:BBBMF) (the "Company" or "BlueBird") is pleased to announce that initial sampling at its Ashburton Cobalt Project ("Ashburton") in Western Australia, has returned significant cobalt grades of up to 0.42% at surface, confirming the presence of high-grade mineralization in multiple locations.

 Highlights of Two-Phase Exploration Program: